dapr/community/community-membership.md

 ### Requirements

-The following apply to the sub area(ex: building block API/ Control plane service/ Component provider) for which one would be a Feature-maintainer:
+The following apply to the area(ex: building block API/ Control plane service/ Component provider) for which one would be a Feature-maintainer:

-- Deep understanding of the technical goals and direction of the sub area.
+- Deep understanding of the technical goals and direction of the area.
-- Deep understanding of the technical domain (specifically the language) of the sub area
+- Deep understanding of the technical domain (specifically the language) of the area
 - Sustained contributions to design and direction by doing all of:
   - Authoring and reviewing proposals
   - Initiating, contributing and resolving discussions  For example Discord discussions,  GitHub issues, meetings)